SmailLog-k/alephone-vita/README.md

 pkg/eboot.bin
 ```

-For iterative testing on an already-installed app, upload only `pkg/eboot.bin`
+For iterative testing on an already-installed application, upload only `pkg/eboot.bin` to the corresponding Title ID:
-to the matching TitleID:

 ```text
 Marathon 1:        ux0:/app/ALEPH0001/eboot.bin